8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 3. 45 percent in the extended market fund: Currently above the target and below the high guardrail.
 4. 24 percent in the multi-factor fund: Currently below the target and above its low guardrail.

 Refining [The Universal Portfolio](/essays-and-editorials/finances/the-universal-portfolio/) concept made me dig deeper into The Holy Grail of Investing concept, and I [updated the financial concepts essay accordingly](/essays-and-editorials/finances/concepts/#the-three-principles-of-investing).
 While not directly related, I revisited my Coast FI stack and updated the [investment policy](/experiences/finances/investment-policy/#my-why) to reflect the update (more on that below).
 I discovered the [portfolio progressions](/experiences/finances/investment-policy/#asset-allocation) didn't match the Coast FI stack; stupid [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error), I blame [0-based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering).
-I decided to rename the portfolios to just align directly with the Coast FI stack:
+I decided to rename the portfolios to align directly with the Coast FI stack:

 1. Mark 0 became Mark 1.
 2. Mark 0.2 became Mark 2.